To My Neighbors-

 “The right to associate with others in advancement of political viewpoints is protected by the First Amendment.
 See Williams v.
 Rhodes, 393 U.S. 23, 30 (1968); see also Democratic Party of the U.S. v.
 Wis. ex rel.
 La Follette, 450 U.S. 107, 121 (1981) (explaining that political parties have a constitutional right ‘to gather in association for the purpose of advancing shared beliefs’).
 The associational rights and interests of voters, candidates, and political parties are often intertwined.
 See, e.g., … Bullock v.
 Carter, 405 U.S. 134, 143 (1972) (explaining that ‘laws that affect candidates’ will have ‘some theoretical, correlative effect on voters’).”De La Fuente v.
 Simon, 940 N.W.2d 477 at 493 (Minn.2020).

 According to Merriam-Webster, fraud is the act of deceiving or misrepresenting.
-And, that is exactly what happened: the Minnesota Supreme Court and Secretary Simon were deceived into believing that Rocky was not a party-chosen candidate because Minnesota Statute section 207A.13 permit Chairwoman Carnahan to misrepresent that simple fact.
+And, that is exactly what happened: the Minnesota Supreme Court and Secretary Simon were deceived into believing that Rocky was not a party-chosen candidate because Minnesota Statute section 207A.13 permit Chairwoman Carnahan to misrepresent the simple fact that her party chose Rocky as one of its candidates before the ballot was printed.
 This fraud has not only played out in Minnesota, but elsewhere across our nation in states with similar statutes.
 As we speak, delegates supportive of President Trump who were elected in violation of the First and Fourteenth Amendments are being sent to the Republican National Convention.
 Merriam-Webster defines frivolous as having no sound basis in fact or law.
 As many of these delegates sent to convention were fraudulently elected, so too is the frivolous nomination they procure.

 I believe in the equal protection of the laws, the freedom to politically associate within a party, and the right to cast an effective vote for the party-chosen candidate of ones own liking.
 Neither Rocky nor I were afforded these fundamental protections.
 And, I believe in protecting the electorate of Minnesota from the continuation of this fraud; especially considering the existence of mechanisms that encourage its occurrence.
-If these soviet-style laws are allowed to stand, we will continue down this destructive path where those in power are above the law.
+If these soviet-style laws are allowed to stand, we will continue down this destructive path where those in power are free to act outside of the law; they will trick us into attacking ourselves and will lead us to our own deaths.

 The nomination of frivolous and fraudulent candidates by unconstitutionally elected delegates threatens nothing less than the sovereignty of Minnesota, the validity of our Republic, and, most importantly, your life.